 Transforming the world through

-I believe that starting a company to create value, or joining a startup to further its value is the most important thing in the professional world.
-Whether you’re working on a plugin, a micro-loan app for 3rd world countries, or making a really cool toy: you’re building, you’re creating, you’re bringing something to life.
+I believe that starting a company, joining a startup, or innovating inside a company to create value is the most important thing in the professional world.
+Whether you’re working on a Salesforce plugin, a micro-loan app for 3rd world countries, or making a really cool toy: you’re building, you’re creating, you’re bringing something to life.
 Your work supports your local economy, helps your customers, and solves a problem.
+You can’t ask for a better mission in life than that.

 I believe that startups are going to save America from a downward spiral of inequity.
 I believe startups are going to rescue the middle class.
 I believe startups are going to empower people—regular people like you and me—to once again directly influence government.
-And I believe that through innovation, startups are going to transform the world, giving the opportunity for all people to grow, learn, and earn.
+And I believe that through innovation, startups are going to transform the world, giving all people the opportunity to grow, learn, and earn.

 Clear communication is the cornerstone for every aspect of leading a healthy, productive life in an interconnected world.